jsmith/school/bio1001/midterm2.md

 ## Genes
 *Genes* are discrete units of hereditary information.
 They are specific linear segments of DNA.
 Each gene occupies a distinct region on the chromosome.

+# Lecture 10: DNA Replication
+DNA replication is a key process for all living cells.
+It must be copied accurately and the process must be able to be carried out easily.

+## Process
+The high level process is:
+1. Separation: DNA strands seperate
+2. Enzymes bind and use each strand as a template

+It is a *semiconservative* process as each new double helix consists of one new and one old strand.
+It is also a fact process (50-500 nucleotides / second) and an accurate process (1 mistake / 10 billion nucleotides).
+The whole process required more than ten different proteins.

+### Primers
+The replication process begins with a predetermined sequence of nucleotides.
+It is a AT rich sequence at the site of replication. *Primers* are RNA sequences which bind to the specific sequence.
+Within eukaryotic cells, replication begins at several site simultaneously.

+### Seperation
+After the primers are attached, *helicase* begins to unwind the strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA.
+While unwinding, the strands also become very twisted.
+Another protein called *topoismomerase* breaks, untwists and rejoins the strands ahead of the DNA helicase.

+## Synthesis
+After separation begins, *DNA polymerase* catalyze the dehydration reactions neccessary for the addition of nucleotides to make the new strands of DNA.
+This reaction also requires a 3' OH group.